krasenslavov/blogger-card-plugin/README.md

-# Create a Complete WordPress Blogger Card Plugin using Web Components
+# WordPress Blogger Card Plugin using Web Components

 This is a repository based on the quick tutorial that I published on CTRLS|DEV blog.